 We have also expanded our Product Development and Manufacturing Operations, a group which tripled since January.
 Now, we are assembling our Regulatory and Quality Teams.

-Cade Hildreth: What are your goals for 2017?
+Cade Hildreth: What are the next goals on your agenda?

 What do you want to do?
 What do you want to get into?
 Do you want to get your products to the market quickly?
 You have to figure out if you have a product that is a good market fit and can get good traction.
 If this is not the case, how do you reconfigure the product to make it fit before you run out of money?

 We have had a good market fit for our products from the get-go.
 We got our early adopters, now it is time to “cross the chasm” and get a wider audience for our products.
-The number one thing RoosterBio has to do is scale our business, and ensure Pall Corporation’s success in dramatically increasing our sales and visibility.
+The number one thing RoosterBio has to do is scale our business.

 We are ramping up our manufacturing operations to support a much greater market for our products.
 To do that, the startup challenge is to scale your operation without sacrificing quality.
 People use RoosterBio products because of our quality is exceptional every single time.
 Our clients have an excellent experience every time.
 We have done it well so far and have already gone through a couple of scale-ups, without any hiccups.